 Bitten By a Dog in the Bronx?
 Considering a New York Dog Bite Lawsuit?
-Trust a Bronx Personal Injury Attorney and Lawyer for Dog Bites Who Has Been Fighting For the Rights of Bronx, NY Residents for Over 20 Years!
+Trust a Bronx Personal Injury Attorney and Lawyer for Dog Bites Who Has Been Fighting For the Rights of the Bronx, NY Residents for Over 20 Years!

 If you or someone you know has been bitten by a dog and are considering a dog bite lawsuit, give us a call and we will provide you with a free consultation and advice on your potential claim and dog bite lawsuit awards.

-The Law Offices of Stuart M. Kerner, P.C. is located in the Riverdale section of the Bronx, call our office to schedule a FREE Consultation with so we can evaluate your personal injury case.
+The Law Offices of Stuart M. Kerner, P.C. is located in the Riverdale section of the Bronx, call our office to schedule a FREE Consultation so we can evaluate your personal injury case.

 Remember having a Lawyer for Dog Bites on your team when perusing a dog bite lawsuit can help make the process easier as you recover from your injuries.